End Point Assessment – Advanced Practice

 Overview

-Important Update: As of January 2025, a temporary dispensation has been applied to the ST0564 Advanced Clinical Practitioner end-point assessment plan.
-This dispensation removes the requirement for a 1,500-word clinical practice change report, with all Knowledge, Skills and Behaviours previously assessed through the written report now being assessed via the presentation and panel questions.
+As of January 2025, a temporary dispensation has been applied to the ST0564 Advanced Clinical Practitioner assessment plan.
+This dispensation removes the requirement for a 1,500-word clinical practice change report.
+All Knowledge, Skills and Behaviours previously assessed through the written report are now assessed through the Presentation of Practice and panel questioning.

 Key facts